-- b.
-Public education concerning the Department's complaint process may be provided in one or more of the following ways:

-- (1) Television interview/report

-- (2) Newspaper interview/articles

-- (3) Public Forums

-5. Professional Standards Division
+- (1) Television interview/report - (2) Newspaper interview/articles - (3) Public Forums - 5.
+Professional Standards Division - a.

-- a.
 The Professional Standards Division will be responsible for investigating any complaints of bias based profiling filed against any member of the Bryan Police Department. - b.
-If a video or audio recording is made of an incident which is the basis of a complaint, the Professional Standards Division will provide a copy of the recording to the officer who is the subject of the complaint.
-The copy will be provided to the officer upon the officer's written request.
+If a video or audio recording is made of an incident which is the basis of a complaint, the Professional Standards Division will provide a copy of the recording to the officer who is the subject of the complaint upon the officer's written request.
 The request is to be made in memo form and routed through the chain of command to the Professional Standards Division. - c.
 The Professional Standards Division will conduct an audit, at least annually, of video/audio recordings with the intent to determine if supervisors are conducting random video/audio reviews in compliance with this directive. - d.
-The PSD will review all video tapes in which a complaint of bias-based profiling is alleged.
+The PSD will review all video recordings in which a complaint of bias-based profiling is alleged. - 6.
+Supervisors - a.

-6. Supervisors

-- a.
 Traffic enforcement will be accomplished by consistent, ongoing supervisory oversight to ensure officers do not go beyond the parameters of reasonableness in conducting such activities. - b.
 Supervisors will ensure that officers use video/audio equipped vehicles, unless circumstances deem otherwise. - c.
-Supervisors will randomly review the video/audio recordings of their subordinates in order to assess officer performance and ensure compliance with this and other applicable directives.

-E. Complaint Process

-- 1. Citizens may lodge a complaint of bias-based profiling in the same manner as any other complaint against a Department employee: - a.
-Telephone; Professional Standards Division, 911 Dispatch Center, Intake Specialist, on duty supervisor, or department employee. - b.
+Supervisors will randomly review the video/audio recordings of their subordinates in order to assess officer performance and ensure compliance with this and other applicable directives. - E. Complaint Process - 1.
+Citizens may lodge a complaint of bias based profiling in the same manner as any other complaint against a Department employee: - a.
+Telephone: Professional Standards Division, 911 Dispatch Center, Intake Specialist, on duty supervisor, or department employee. - b.
 Mail: Bryan Police Department (Attn: Professional Standards Division), P.O.
 Box 1000, Bryan, TX 77805 - c.
 E-mail: Professional Standards Investigator via City of Bryan website - d.
 BPD Web Site: www.bryantx.gov - e.
 In person

-2. Public Education: The Department maintains brochures (Complaint Against Department Employees) for the public that detail the process of lodging a complaint against Department employees and the investigative process.
-Upon enactn nent, this directive will rescind and supersede any and all previous directives pertaining to this subject.
+Public Education: The Department maintains brochures (Complaints Against Department Employees) for the public that detail the process of lodging a complaint against Department employees and the investigative process.

+Upon enactment, this directive will rescind and supersede any and all previous directives pertaining to this subject.